Tag Archives: Greg Wilhere

 And by 14 July (just 10 days after arriving to Flag) she completed Grade IV and started her L’s!!!

-Please compare Miscavige’s promotion with these words by L. Ron Hubbard:
+Please compare that promotion with these words by L. Ron Hubbard:

 “Within 5 years after the issue of this PL (policy letter), with me off the lines, violation had almost destroyed orgs.
 ‘Quickie grades’ entered in and denied gain to tens of thousands of cases.
 Therefore actions which neglect or violate this policy letter are HIGH CRIMES resulting in Comm Evs on ADMINSTRATORS and EXECUTIVES.” – HCO PL 7 Feb 1965 Keeping Scientology Working.